Report: WeWork Parent Company Forms Special Committee To Consider $5B Lifeline

 What Next

 According to the sources cited by Reuters, WeWork is at risk of running out of cash as early as November unless it secures new funds.
-As a result, the company is considering reducing the number of properties it leases, cutting as much as 2000 jobs, and a more streamlined expansion plan.
+As a result, the company is considering reducing the number of properties it leases, cutting as many as 2,000 jobs and scrapping a streamlined expansion plan.

 Meanwhile, it is reported that Softbank has proposed to invest a further $5 billion in WeWork.
 The Japanese technology conglomerate, founded by billionaire Masayoshi Son has already invested about $10 billion in the real estate startup.
 Softbank is also looking to renegotiate an earlier pledge for a $1.5 billion investment in the form of warrants due in April.
 This commitment was made at the valuation of $47 billion.